pingcap/docs-cn/ticdc/ticdc-open-api.md

 <!-- markdownlint-disable MD024 -->

-> **Warning:**
->
-> TiCDC OpenAPI is still an experimental feature.
-It is not recommended to use it in a production environment.

 TiCDC provides the OpenAPI feature for querying and operating the TiCDC cluster, which is similar to the feature of [`cdc cli` tool](/ticdc/manage-ticdc.md#use-cdc-cli-to-manage-cluster-status-and-data-replication-task).

 You can use the APIs to perform the following maintenance operations on the TiCDC cluster: